mostafa2080/mini-e-commerce-GST-task/README.md

 # Mini E-Commerce Project

-This is a small e-commerce project built using the Laravel framework.
-As a Part of Hiring process for GST Group
+This is a small e-commerce project built using the Laravel framework. as a part of Hiring process for GST group

 ## Prerequisites